Bremen Police

 The Bremen State Police (German: Polizei Bremen) is the state police force of the Free Hanseatic City of Bremen.
 It employs around 2,500 officers.
-The agency is headed by police chief (German: Polizeipräsident) Lutz Müller; the political head is the Senator for the Interior Ulrich Mäurer.
+The agency is headed by police chief (German: Polizeipräsident) Dirk Fasse; the political head is the Senator for the Interior Ulrich Mäurer.

 The Bremen Police consists of three main bureaus: the central police directorate for personnel, education and logistics (Zentrale Polizeidirektion); the bureau of operations (Direktion Einsatz), comprising three patrol divisions Schutzpolizei, the riot police division readiness police, the traffic police division, and the water police division; and the detectives bureau (Direktion Kriminalpolizei/Landeskriminalamt).